Last Updated on

 Italy is a hotspot for many tourists around the world and for good reason.
 It’s well known for the abundance of good quality food so be prepared to pack on the pounds when visiting, trust me it’s well worth it.
 But, a question that is apparent is, “What to do in Italy?
 There is so much and simply I cannot pick!”

-I have asked some of the top travel influencers for their recommendations on the best things to do in Italy which include a good mix of food, adventure and history!
+I have asked some of the top travel influencers for their recommendations on the best things to do in Italy which include a good mix of delicious food, endless adventure, the best walking tours and fascinating history!

 Top tip: If there’s one piece of advice I could give you about Italy, it would be to visit the big cities like Rome and Florence during Spring or Autumn, as Summer can become very crowded and extremely hot and unbearable.